-As a custody evaluator it is my intention to provide services in such a way that, after the divorce is final, the foundation will be laid in such a way that everyone can move forward in a productive way.
-And, as a family counselor I work to help families continue to move in the right direction.
+As a custody evaluator it is my intention to provide services in such a way that, after the divorce is final, a solid foundation has been laid and everyone can move forward in a productive way.
+As a family counselor I work to help families continue to move in the right direction.
 I look forward to the opportunity to work with you as your family moves through and beyond the process of divorce.

 My theoretical approach to individual and family counseling is cognitive/behavioral with additional attention paid to developmental stages and existential/spiritual issues.
 My couple’s work also relies on the research and therapy of Drs.
 John and Julie Gottman.
 Most important, please understand that I am not working for either parent.
 Rather, I am working for the children.